Large smooth twins from short lattice vectors: Analysis

-In the left plot of Figure~\ref{fig:ratios_199} we see that exponents of $e=1$ or $e=1.25$ lead to the most twins with a small GH ratio.
-Among all strictly $199$-smooth twins the ratio $\norm{\vv}/\gh(\mathcal{L}_{\alpha_{\mathrm{opt}},\alpha_i,P_B})$ is on average $1.28$ and no larger than $2.3$ for $\alpha_i = \log(p_i)$.
-When minimising the ratio with respect to the exponent $e$ (through numerical computations) the average and largest ratio among these twins is roughly $1.25$ and $2.2$ respectively.
-The twins with a larger ratio typically contain an unusually large prime power due to the larger contribution from $|x_i \alpha_i|$.
+In Figure~\ref{subfig:exponent} we see that the exponents $e=1$ or $e=1.25$ lead to the most twins with a small GH ratio.
+Among all strictly $199$-smooth twins the ratio $\norm{\vv}/\gh(\mathcal{L}_{\alpha_{\mathrm{opt}},\log(p_i),P_B})$ is on average $1.28$ and no larger than $2.3$.
+When minimising the ratio with respect to the exponent $e$ (through numerical computations) the average and largest ratio among these twins is $1.25$ and $2.2$ respectively.
+The twins with a larger ratio typically contain an unusually large prime power due to the larger contribution from $(x_i \alpha_i)^2$.
 For instance this is the case for the $199$-smooth twin $(r,r+1)$ where $r = 107^6 - 1$ which clearly has a large power of $107$.
-In the right plot in Figure~\ref{fig:ratios_199} we see a dependency between the GH ratio and the size of the twins.
-In particular, for larger twins we observe that the ratio generally becomes better, which is in line with our theoretical analysis.
+In Figure~\ref{subfig:scatter} we see a dependency between the GH ratio and the size of the twins.
+Notably the ratio for larger twins becomes better, which is in line with our theoretical analysis.